AlekseyLapunov/rdgen-cli/README.md

 # Usage (executable)

-1. Download executable file from releases.
+1. Download executable file from the [Releases](https://github.com/AlekseyLapunov/rdgen-cli/releases) page.
-2. Obtain configuration JSON file (you can download 'template.json' from this repository or download from RDGen web-page)
+2. Obtain configuration JSON file.
+You can download the [template.json](https://raw.githubusercontent.com/AlekseyLapunov/rdgen-cli/refs/heads/main/template.json) from this repository or download it from RDGen web-page.
-3. Open terminal and run the executable with the flags specified in the help page above.
+3. Open a terminal and run the executable with the flags specified in the help page above.

 # Usage (python interpreter)